Iowa Car Insurance Laws

-In order to be a road-legal driver in Iowa, you must carry a certain amount of insurance coverage.
+In order to be a road-legal driver in Iowa in 2023, you must carry a certain amount of insurance coverage.
 This coverage goes toward protecting both you and other drivers and pedestrians.
 Below you can see the mandatory limits as prescribed by Iowa law as well as a breakdown of what each type of coverage does.

 Iowa is a modified comparative negligence state

 Iowa uses what is called modified comparative negligence when determining fault in an accident.
 What this means is that fault can be assigned to both parties involved, but to varying degrees.
 In order for you to recover damages in Iowa, the other driver must be at least 51% at fault.
 For instance, if you are in an accident, it could be that 75% of the guilt is attributed to the other party while 25% is assigned to you.
 If $10,000 is awarded in the ruling, you are eligible for 75% of the award, or $7,500.

 Some of the compensable car accident damages include: